Ghana heads for two-horse presidential vote - RFI

 "Everybody wants the Ghana election to go well.
 We already have too many trouble spots in the region to deal with."

-A key producer and exporter of cocoa, oil and gold, Ghana saw its economy severely hit by the pandemic and the Akufo-Addo administration is struggling to cope.
+A key exporter of cocoa, oil and gold, Ghana saw its economy severely hit by the pandemic.

 Growth in the nation of 30 million people is expected to fall to 0.9 percent in 2020, the lowest in 30 years, according to the IMF, and a steep decline from 6.5 percent expansion in 2019.

-Before Covid-19, the economy had been battered by rising debt servicing, a weak currency and rising inflation.
+Before Covid-19, the economy had already struggled with debt servicing, a weak currency and rising inflation.

-If Akufo-Addo has been praised for his handling of the pandemic as well as on education and electricity, he has disappointed some in one regard.
+Akufo-Addo has been given high marks for his handling of the pandemic and his record on education and on providing access to electricity.

-The 76-year-old was elected four years ago as an anti-graft crusader, but according to a 2019 survey by Afrobarometer, 53 percent of Ghanaians say the level of corruption in the country has risen.
+But the 76-year-old has disappointed some in his performance on tackling graft -- the key issue on which he was elected four years ago.

-Corruption is a difficult issue for Mahama, 62, to latch on, as he himself left office under a cloud of corruption allegations.
+Despite this, corruption is a difficult issue for Mahama, 62, to latch onto, as he himself left office under a cloud of sleaze allegations.

-He has also been criticised for poor economic decisions and racking up unsustainable debts, issues that continue to affect the country to this day.
+Mahama has also been criticised for poor economic decisions and racking up unsustainable debts.

-But the skilled communicator has pushed through the criticism, making ambitious promises to build infrastructure and modernise the country.
+But the skilled communicator has brushed aside the criticism, making ambitious promises to build infrastructure and modernise the country.

-Another bold move by Mahama was picking former education minister Jane Naana Opoku-Agyemang as running mate.

-Opoku-Agyemang is the first woman on the ticket of a major Ghanaian political party and she is also native of the Central region, one of the key swing voting regions.
+Another bold move by Mahama was picking former education minister Jane Naana Opoku-Agyemang as running mate, the first woman on the ticket of a major party.

 Akufo-Addo, as expected, opted for continuity, with current Vice President Mahamudu Bawumia as running mate.

-The results of the nation-wide vote could come in just 24 hours after polls close.
+Results of the vote could be announced within 24 hours after the polls close.

 © 2020 AFP